 - 1. Work from the bottom of the internal assembly and place the front of the Main board module into the slots on the internal assembly near the BNC connectors. - 2.
 Use the deep socket to attach the washers and nuts to each BNC connector so that the Main board is securely attached to the chassis. - Support the BNC to prevent it from twisting the Main board, and torque the nuts to 40 in-lbs (4.5 N@m) using the torque wrench. - 3.
-Install the three screws attaching the Main board module to the internal assembly.

-- 4. Connect the following cables on the Main board:

-- The power supply cable at J101

-- The display cable at J201

-- The front-panel cable at J202

-- 5. Assemble the oscilloscope by performing the installation procedure for each module that was removed.
+Install the three screws attaching the Main board module to the internal assembly. - 4.
+Connect the following cables on the Main board: - The power supply cable at J101 - The display ribbon cable (J1501 for 2 Ch, J2002 for 4 Ch) - The backlight wire cable (J1502 for 2 Ch, J2001 for 4 Ch) - The front-panel cable at J202 - 5.
+Assemble the oscilloscope by performing the installation procedure in reverse order for each module that was removed.